maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   language used by another?

 - Is there a security policy?
 If so, what does it say?
-Vulnerability disclosure programs, bug bounties, and regular audits are always good things to see.
+Vulnerability disclosure programs, bug bounties, and regular audits are good things to see.

 - Are best practices and standards in the industry generally present (tests, linters and static analysis tools, continuous integration and